tud-hri/joan/docs/advancedsteps-add-custom-module.md

 By inheriting these base classes, you should be good to go for most applications.
 It is possible to override all methods but in most cases it should not be necessary to do this to other methods than the examples in the `Template` module.

 !!!
 Important
     We set up the classes division with the dialog to keep functionality and UI separately.
 Please stick to this division.
 Do not do any calculations or other operations in the dialog that are not necessary there.
-Only use the dialog to connect to functions in the action class (like starting and stopping the module).
+Only use the dialog to connect to functions in the process class (like starting and stopping the module).

 Of course you can change the modules that come shipped with JOAN to your liking, but perhaps you want to build your own module.
 Go nuts!
 We will briefly explain how you can make your own module and include it.